sftpplus/sftpplus-docs/src/doc_source/configuration-client/transfers.rst

     To prevent overwriting previous files, new files are copied to the archive folder with timestamps inserted in their names.
-    See `archive_success_path` for more details about the timestamp's format.
+    See `archive_success_path` for more details about the timestamp format.

     When the remote file is partially transferred, the partial file is archived.

     ..  note::
-        When the source is a remote location and the file has not yet been copied to the local file system, an empty file is copied in the archive.
+        When the source is in a remote location and the file has not yet been copied to the local file system, an empty file is copied to the archive.

     ..  note::
         Archiving is disabled when a transfer has both source and destination